11 truths about PR you need to know

 7. PR has rules you need to play by

-When you play by the rules of PR you are able to become successful at it.
+When you play by the rules within the truths about PR, you are able to become successful at it.

 For example: when you understand that you need to target your efforts on the media your audience consumes not what you consume, as your message is more important than the medium.